ChickTechRDU/rpi-wordpress-screen/README.md

 Your phone knows how to work with your Bluetooth airpods and your laptop knows how to work with your USB mouse because Bluetooth and USB are standardized protocols.
 I2C, SPI and UART are also standardized protocols.

-UART or Universal Asynchronous Reciver/Transmitter is a simple protocol for transferring data back and forth between two devices at the same time.
+UART or Universal Asynchronous Receiver/Transmitter is a simple protocol for transferring data back and forth between two devices at the same time.
 It uses two wires plus possible ground and power lines.
 RX/TX are crossed on each side.
 Meaning RX on sideA goes to TX on sideB.
 Clocking is set in software via start/stop bits and baud rates.
 In microcontroller applications UART is often used by humans for debugging purposes as they have the microcontroller print break points in the code its running to a serial console.

 SPI or Serial Peripheral Interface is simple serial protocol that uses four wires plus possible ground and power lines to connect several devices that are a short distance apart together and need rapid data transfer.
-Generally one device is condered the master and the rest are considered slaves.
+Generally one device is considered the master and the rest are considered slaves.
 The clock is set with the clock wire and a slave is chosen using the SS wire.
-All devices are hooked up in parrallel but require their own SS wire from the master.
+All devices are hooked up in parallel but require their own SS wire from the master.
 MOSI(master out slave in) and MISO(master in slave out) allow data to travel both directions between two devices at the same time.
 An SPI bus can generally support as many devices as SS pins the microcontroller has.

 I2C (pronounced I squared C) is an advanced serial protocol that uses two wires plus possible ground and power lines to connect several devices that are a short distance apart and don't require rapid data transfer.
 Generally one device is considered the master and the rest are considered slaves.
 The master calls out to a slave via a specific hard coded 7bit device address.
 Communications happen one direction at a time and there can be up to 127 slaves hooked up in parallel on one I2C bus.
 Each device is interconnected via a serial data (SDA) and serial clock(SCL) wires.